18 Month Sleep Regression And How To Get Through It FAST

 During toddlerhood, your little one’s sleep patterns will fluctuate with their development.

-This means that some days your 18 month old may need to go to bed a little later and wake later in the morning.
-Or they’ll need to go to bed sooner and wake up earlier!
+This means that on some days your 18 month old may need to go to bed a little later and wake up later.
+Or they’ll need to go to bed sooner and wake up earlier.

 They may even start transitioning from 2 short naps to 1 long one too.